redhat-developer/vscode-extension-tester/CONTRIBUTING.md

 ### Get the Code

-The first step is to Fork this repository and clone your new fork.
+The first step is to fork this repository and clone your new fork.
 We also recommend adding the upstream as a new remote so you can easily get updates.

 ```shell
 git clone https://github.com/<your user name>/vscode-extension-tester